 p=softmax(score)=ezi∑ezcp=softmax(score)=ezi∑ezc

-That is why many literatures and APIs use the term logit for score when softmax is used.
-However, there are more than one function that map scores to probabiities and meet the definition of logits.
+That is why many literatures and APIs use the term logit for a score when softmax is used.
+However, more than one function that maps scores to probabilities and meet the definition of logits.
 Sigmoid function is one of them.

 Softmax is the most common classifier among others.